AJSP - Advanced Japanese Study Program

-To this end, it is mandatory to have achieved a level 2 proficiency or higher on the Japanese Language Proficiency Test to enter this course.
+To this end, AJSP students are required to have attained a mark of 80% or more on the Japanese Language Proficiency Test level 2 to enter this course.

 As it is expansive and covers a lot of areas, AJSP was designed for students who are able to make the required investment of time to complete the program.